alexsylvian/project-first-run/readme.md

     - to delete a whole branch simply use 'git branch -d (name of branch)'
     - if the branch is unmerged you will be unable to delete
     - if you want to bypass and lose the branch without merging you can do 'git branch -D (name of branch)'

+- you can also and should merge branches in github
+    - when you do that you use 'git pull origin main' to move the work to the local server
+    - you'll still have to delete the branch locally so use 'git branch -d (name of chapter)'
+    - to resolve conflict you can merge main into the faulty branch, fix the code there like you would for any merge conflict (see line 43), ten push again.
+You should be able to merge in github without problems, then pull into main and delete the branch